Since 2019, I have had a fraying relationship with Australian Rules football which has devolved into a contentious one.

 Yet as we approach the AFL finals series, I really couldn’t give a toss as to what the results will be.
 This is coming from a person who was once bewildered when he met a fellow Aussie who had no interest in team sport, and summarily dismissed them as either hipsters, bohemians, wankers or ‘weirdos’.

 How did I go from having what is essentially a form of distracting entertainment dictating my mood, social schedule, consumption and spending habits and personality to fostering a furious apathy towards said form of distracting entertainment?

 There are a few reasons.
 Firstly, I don’t call Australia home in a geographical sense.
 I’ve lived in Japan for the last 5 years, and 10 of the the last 16.
 Distance can make the heart grow fonder, but it also dulls one’s passions.
 It gets harder and harder to find the like minded and passionate in a society where the concept of this specific sport is about as familiar to most as Morris dancing.

 Secondly, I have found other ways to fill my spare time on weekends thanks to this estrangement.
-The amount of reading, writing, activism and exercise that I have been able to take on since I don’t deem it mandatory to ensconce myself in front of a screen for several and ferally scream for multiple hours a weekend has been refreshing and constructive.
+The amount of reading, writing, activism and exercise that I have been able to take on since I don’t deem it mandatory on weekends to ensconce myself in front of a screen for several hours and ferally scream.
+This has been both refreshing and constructive.
 My new obligations preclude me from watching too much TV full stop.

 Thirdly, having cast a critical gaze upon the culture of Aussie Rules football, there is a lot to criticize.